YunoHost/moulinette/README.md

 **Note:** `` category_action() `` takes one parameter plus an optional one : `` args `` and `` connections `` if connections were set. `` args `` contains the arguments passed to the command.
 Refers to `` action_map.yml `` documentation for more informations.

-### Service connections
-The so called 'service connection' could actually be multiple things.
-It just is the resource used for a specific action: a file opening, a SQL or a LDAP connection.
-For example, I need to access LDAP base for YunoHost's user manipulations, so I have to declare it.
-It could be a file opening (for repositories for example).

-Because of potential complexity of its operations, the moulinette has a specific way to handle connections.
-A connection is initialized once if the action is requiring it.
-If you want to add a new connection (not yet implemented), you just have to put the connect and the disconnect method in `` connect_service() `` and `` disconnect_services() `` in the `` yunohost.py `` file.
-Then add your connection name to the action in the `` action_map.yml `` file.

-We chose to make a class for some connections (i.e LDAP), in order to simplify some operations.
-Feel free to do the same.

-**Note:** We could have used singleton classes.
-We probably need a Python expert to clarify this. :D

 ### Error handling
 Moulinette has a unified way to handle errors.
 First, you need to import the ``YunoHostError`` exception:
 `` from yunohost import YunoHostError ``